napi-rs/website/docs/concepts/inject-env.md

 ---
 title: 'Inject Env'
-description: 'Inject Node-API Env into functions and methods'
+description: Inject Node-API Env into functions and methods.
 ---

 The `#[napi]` macro is a very high level abstraction for the `Node-API`.
 Most of the time, you use the Rust native API and crates.